sdss/datamodel/docs/sphinx/design.rst

           - name: c
             type: int
             description: this is column c
+          - name: ecol
+            description: a new enum column
+            type: ETYPE
+            unit: ''
+            is_array: false
+            is_enum: true
+            enum_values: [GO, NO, FO, SO]
+            example: GO
         NEW:
           name: NEW
           description: this is a secondary but new table